Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Usage and Examples

-\textbf{Excited states and dependence on mass splitting}: The late-time enhancement from excited states ($n>1$) and spin-triplets is strongly suppressed by non-zero mass splitting $\delta > 0$ between dark matter and co-annihilating partners, as the effective cross section experiences an additional $e^{-2x\delta}$ suppression.
-As shown in Fig.~\ref{fig:Cross_Sections_detail}, bound-state effects are therefore most pronounced for nearly degenerate spectra ($\delta \lesssim 0.01$), making bound-state effects particularly relevant for models with small mass splittings or models where the DM candidate itself is color-charged.
+As shown in Figure~\ref{fig:Cross_Sections_detail}, the late-time enhancement from excited states ($n>1$) and spin-triplets is strongly suppressed by non-zero mass splitting $\delta > 0$ between dark matter and co-annihilating partners, as the effective cross section experiences an additional $e^{-2x\delta}$ suppression.
+Therefore bound-state effects are most pronounced for nearly degenerate spectra, making them particularly relevant for models with small mass splittings or models where the DM candidate itself is color-charged.

-For advanced users, the \texttt{darkOmegaExt} interface also allows implementation of custom cross section enhancements by replacing the final two arguments of \texttt{darkOmegaExt} with user-defined functions, maintaining full compatibility with the original functionality.